-This process is called metamorphism, which does not melt the rock, but instead it transform them into denser, more compact rock.
+This process is called metamorphism, which does not melt the rock, but instead it transforms them into a denser, more compact rock.

 Earth’s movements causes the rock bed to shift and move, and this movement causes other rock types to be squeezed, putting then under extreme pressure.

 With the extreme pressure and heat from the magma beneath the crust, this causes chemical changes, which transforms other rock types into metamorphic rocks.